ByteBard58/My-Python-Journey/ChatGPT Roadmap/readme.md

 Each subfolder = one topic or milestone from the roadmap.

 I have included that roadmap in a pdf file named "ChatGPT Roadmap.pdf", give it a look if you want to.

+## ⚠️ NOTICE

+I decided to transition into full-fledged data science and AI/ML stack during the third phase of this roadmap.
+It’s been an absolute delight to learn Python basics and beyond.
+For more information on this, please visit my new repository.
+You can find it [here](https://github.com/ByteBard58/Data-Science-Roadmap).